Bionicle: Mask of Light: Plot

-During their journey together, Jaller and Takua receive aid from the Air Toa Lewa, and the Ice Toa Kopaka, the latter of whom temporarily immobilizes the Rakhshi by trapping them in a frozen lake.
-During their journey through the mountain tunnels en route to the Earth village of Onu-Koro, Takua wanders away from Jaller and is confronted by Makuta, who threatens to kill Jaller and the rest of the island's inhabitants unless Takua brings him the Mask; Takua then abandons Jaller in an attempt to shield him.
+During their journey, Jaller and Takua receive aid from the Air Toa Lewa and the Ice Toa Kopaka, the latter of whom temporarily immobilizes the Rakhshi by trapping them in a frozen lake.
+En route to the Earth village of Onu-Koro, Takua wanders away from Jaller and is confronted by Makuta, who threatens to kill Jaller and the rest of the island's inhabitants unless Takua brings him the Mask; Takua then abandons Jaller in an attempt to shield him.
 Makuta then releases three more Rakhshi, who attack Onu-Koro as Takua arrives.
 Tahu, Kopaka, Lewa and Gali arrive to help the Earth Toa Onua and the Stone Toa Pohatu.
 Tahu is further corrupted during the battle and goes insane, forcing the Toa to subdue him and flee.

-Takua decides to rejoin Jaller, while Gali and the other Toa purge the Rakhshi poison from Tahu, resulting in his reconciliation with Gali.
+Realizing that the Rahkshi were after him, Takua decides to rejoin Jaller.
+Gali and the other Toa purge the Rakhshi poison from Tahu, resulting in his reconciliation with Gali and the Toa renewing their unity.

-Arriving at Kini Nui, a great temple at the island's centre, Jaller and Takua are confronted by all six Rahkshi.
-The six Toa mount a united offensive and defeat five of them, but the surviving Rahkshi attacks Takua.
-Jaller sacrifices himself to protect his friend, and Jaller's final words prompt Takua to don the Mask of Light; the Mask transforms him into Takanuva, the Toa of Light.
-Defeating the final Rakhshi, he constructs a craft powered by Kraata, the worm-like creatures inside the Rahkshi to guide him to Makuta.
+Arriving at Kini Nui, a great temple at the island's center, Jaller and Takua are confronted by all six Rahkshi.
+The six Toa mount a united offensive and defeat five of them, but the surviving Rahkshi attacks Takua, and Jaller sacrifices himself to protect his friend.
+His final words prompt Takua to don the Mask of Light; the Mask transforms him into Takanuva, the Toa of Light.

+Defeating the final Rahkshi, he constructs a craft powered by Kraata, the worm-like creatures inside the Rahkshi, to guide him to Makuta.
 Traveling to his lair beneath Mata Nui, the two hold a Kohlii contest to decide the island's fate.
-At Takanuva's bidding, the Toa, Turaga and Matoran gather together in the chamber, and witness Takanuva merging with Makuta to form a single powerful being.
+At Takanuva's bidding, the Toa, Turaga, and Matoran gather together in the chamber and witness Takanuva merging with Makuta to form a single powerful being.

 With Takanuva's willpower dominant, the being raises a gate leading deeper beneath the island, through which the gathered people flee.
 The being also revives Jaller before the gate collapses on top of it.
-The Turaga proceed to awaken Mata Nui using the Mask of Light, which in turn revives Takanuva.
-The film ends with Takanuva discovering the long-dormant city of Metru Nui, the Matoran's original home.
+The Turagas proceed to awaken Mata Nui using the Mask of Light, which in turn revives Takanuva.
+Takanuva and the group discover the long-dormant city of Metru Nui, the Matoran's original home.